14th May 1989, Park Street, Bankside, London

 Save the Rose 36 mins

 If you were to cycle down Park Street, Southwark, you’d be forgiven if you didn’t notice the exhibition entrance to the Rose Playhouse.
-Squashed beneath a faceless office block built in 1990, there are few windows at street level, which in any event are blackened out, concealing the magical remains hidden inside.
+Squashed beneath a faceless office block built in 1990, there are few windows at street level, which in any event, are blackened out, concealing the magical remains hidden inside.

 A quarter of a century ago, when the site of the Rose Theatre was uncovered during an archaeological dig at Bankside in 1989, the discovery captured the world’s attention.
-Hundreds of people descended on Park Street to catch a sight of the remains as a team from the Museum of London fought a race against time to reveal and record as much as possible before property developers IMRY Merchant were due to start work on a new office block.
+Hundreds of people descended on Park Street to catch sight of the remains as a team from the Museum of London fought a race against time to reveal and record as much as possible before property developers IMRY Merchant was due to start work on a new office block.

-My original plan had been to edit the footage and to give one copy to Southwark Local Studies Library, one to the Rose Theatre Trust and to keep one copy for myself – the world wide web hadn’t been invented yet don’t forget!
-However, without access to editing equipment, the video sat amongst others in a box gathering dust for many years.
+My original plan had been to edit the footage and to give one copy to Southwark Local Studies Library, one to the Rose Theatre Trust and to keep one copy for myself – the world wide web hadn’t been invented yet, don’t forget!
+However, without access to editing equipment, the video sat amongst others in a box, gathering dust for many years.

 In 2014 I was invited to screen the film and to give a talk at The Rose Playhouse on 10th February 2014.
-I re-edited and produced this shorter 36 minute version especially for the screening.
+I re-edited and produced this shorter 36-minute version, especially for the screening.